-Scripts For Season 8 Of ‘Game Of Thrones’ Are Set To ‘Self-Destruct’ According To Nikolaj Coster-Waldau
+Scripts For Season 8 Of ‘Game Of Thrones’ Are Set To ‘Self-Destruct,’ According To Nikolaj Coster-Waldau

 While it is unclear from the article whether the cast and crew involved with each Season 8 episode are able to print off copies of each episode script, the fact remains that HBO is firm in their efforts to keep Season 8 under wraps for fans ahead of the premiere of the final season of Game of Thrones.

 Along with the digital scripts, there have been rumors that multiple endings and fake scripts have been issued to the cast and crew in an effort to confuse those who may leak information.
-However, Nikolaj Coster Waldau actually denies these rumors are true, insisting that the scripts he has received are the “real deal.”
+However, Nikolaj Coster-Waldau actually denies these rumors are true, insisting that the scripts he has received are the “real deal.”

 Season 8 of Game of Thrones will air on HBO.
 As yet, no official premiere date has been made beyond 2019.
 However, Maisie Williams did let it slip during an interview with Metro that Season 8 will premiere in April of that year.